frctl/fractal/docs/project-settings.md

 The default status to use for a component.
 Statuses are fully configurable - see the [components documentation](/docs/components/statuses.md) for details.

+To disable the setting of a default status, you can set the value to `null`.

 ```js
 fractal.set('components.default.status', 'wip');
 ```